deanturpin/germs.dev/posts/straw.md

 the bread section has paper baguette bags hanging up so use them!

 ## Bluebird Tea Company

 A fantastic selection of loose tea and tea-supping accoutrements.
 10% discount for bringing your own pot.
 Smells great in there.

-## La Cave à Fromage
-Specialist cheese shop and very supportive of the cause.

 ## The Food Shed

 Another zero waste warrior Brighton Open Market.
 Lots of loose products available and a 10% discount for using your own containers.

 # Mainstream supermarkets

 ## Waitrose (Western Road)

 First things first: make sure to take a [flask](images/waitrose_free_coffee.jpg) for the free coffee.